-If the package is still nowhere to be found, it’s possible that it was erroneously marked as delivered by USPS.
-If it’s simply a USPS error, the package will usually be delivered the next business day.
+If the package is still nowhere to be found, it’s possible that it was erroneously marked as delivered by USPS or UPS.
+If it’s simply a USPS or UPS error, the package will usually be delivered the next business day.

 Another unfortunate possibility when dealing with certain shared-delivery points such as apartment buildings or even porches in residential neighborhoods is that the package may have been stolen after delivery.
-In that case, unless you purchased a Signature Confirmation service, USPS will not provide any recourse since they were only paid to deliver the package to the address, and not to ensure its protection after delivery.
+In that case, unless you purchased a Signature Confirmation service, neither USPS nor UPS will provide any recourse since they were only paid to deliver the package to the address, and not to ensure its protection after delivery.

-If the package is still nowhere to be found, they can sometimes be located by the recipient visiting their local Post Office or speaking with the letter carrier for that address.
-You can also try calling USPS’s main customer support line (1-800-ASK-USPS) or you can submit a missing mail search request.
+If you shipped with USPS and the package is still nowhere to be found, they can sometimes be located by the recipient visiting their local Post Office or speaking with the letter carrier for that address.
+You can also try calling the Postal Service's main customer support line (1-800-ASK-USPS) or you can submit a missing mail search request.

 Ask USPS for the GPS Location Scan Information